 Ensure the correct CT type is chosen.
-For instance if the DSE module is providing over current protection, ensure the CT is capable of measuring the overload level required to protect against, and at the accuracy level required.
+For instance, if the DSE module is providing over current protection, ensure the CT can measure the overload level required to protect against, and at the accuracy level required.

 For instance, this may mean fitting a protection class CT (P15 type) to maintain high accuracy while the CT is measuring overload currents.